| |

 - General Admission

-- Must have earned an Associate in Science (A.S.), Associate in Arts (A.A.) or higher degree from a regionally accredited college or university and completed a minimum of 60 transferable college credit hours with a GPA of 2.0 or above.
+- Must have earned an Associate in Science (A.S.), Associate in Arts (A.A.) or higher degree from a regionally accredited college or university with a GPA of 2.0 or above.
 The Institution must have been regionally accredited at the time the degree was awarded.

 - Must provide a copy of official college transcript(s).